hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 Download a latest release file from here: <https://github.com/hajimen/p2ppcb_software/releases>

 Unzip the release file, run F360, type Shift-S. Click "Add-Ins" tab, click **+** at the right of "My Add-Ins".
-Choose `p2ppcb_composer` directory in the unzipped release file.
+Choose `p2ppcb_composer_f360` directory in the unzipped release file.
 Choose `P2PPCB Composer` in "Add-Ins" tab and click "Run".
 Now "P2PPCB" tab should appear on F360 main window.

-## Overview of the design process by P2PPCB Composer F360
+## Overview of the design process

 1. Design your own key layout by KLE <http://www.keyboard-layout-editor.com/> and download the deliverable by JSON.
 The file is KLE file.